-FIRST HOLY COMMUNION

-The Church in the parish works with teachers at the primary schools to prepare children for receiving Holy Communion for the first time.
-We also encourage the active involvement of the parents in this most important stage of a young person's spiritual development.
+FIRST HOLY COMMUNION The Church in the parish works with teachers at the primary schools to prepare children for receiving Holy Communion for the first time.
+We also encourage the active involvement of the parents in this most important stage of a young personâ€TMs spiritual development.
 The goal is to awaken in the children an appreciation of the Real Presence of Jesus in the Eucharist.
 We emphasize that God so loved the world that he sent his only Son to die for us on the cross and redeem us from sin.
 In the Eucharist he left us a permanent way in which we can make him present with us today.
+Please consult the bulletin and website for First Communion dates in the parish.